bhas/HYF-exercises/javascript1/week4/level1.md

-# Level 1 - Normal difficulty
+# Level 1 - Regular Difficulty
+> [!IMPORTANT]
+> The Level 1 exercises will require you to apply your learnings from previous weeks.
+We recommend that you start with one exercise.
+If you find it easy, proceed to the [Level 2 exercises](./level2.md).
+Otherwise, try another exercise here.

 <!-- Simple loops, objects etc -->

 ## Build Student Grades